chakra-ui/panda/README.md

 - [Styled System](https://styled-system.com/) - for the initial idea of Styled Props
 - [Linaria](https://linaria.dev/) - for inspiring the initial atomic css strategy
 - [Uno CSS](https://unocss.dev) - for inspiring the studio and astro integration
+- [Goober](https://goober.rocks/) - for tiny and performant js functions in template literal styles

 ## License